 If you or a loved one has sustained a severe road rash injury, contact Jonathan Perkins Injury Lawyers.

 Treatment for Road Rash

 Accident victims who have suffered a second-degree road rash should immediately wash all dirt and debris from the injury.
 Clean the wound with soap and water, and then blot it dry with a towel.
 Try not to scrub the injury, doing so may result in scarring.
 Sufferers can apply an ointment before bandaging the injury up.
 In addition, individuals may want to consider using Tegaderm or DuoDerm.
 These products may help your road rash injury heal quicker.
 Bandages should be changed every two to three days unless the injury begins to ooze; changing your bandage frequently will reduce the chances for infection.

 Riders who sustain a third-degree road rash should see a doctor immediately.
 If a motorcyclist does not treat a third-degree road rash in a timely manner, they can suffer permanent damage to the muscles and tissues.
 In addition, they can develop a life-threatening infection at the injury site.
 A third-degree road rash injury may require surgery and physical therapy to heal.
 In severe cases, the rider may need to be hospitalized for several weeks.

 If an accident caused you or a loved one to suffer from motorcycle road rash, you may have grounds for legal action.
 Contact an experienced Connecticut motorcycle accident attorney today.

-At Jonathan Perkins Injury Lawyers, we offer free case reviews to all accident victims.
-During your case review, an attorney will assess your accident and advise you on the best legal remedy to pursue.
+At Jonathan Perkins Injury Lawyers, we offer free case evaluations to all accident victims.
+During your case evaluation, an attorney will assess your accident and advise you on the best legal remedy to pursue.